This page has moved to here!

 Additionally, the department offers a 1-year medical student fellowship for well qualified students.

 Graduate and Postgraduate

-Our highly competitive clinical training programs serve 16 residents and three fellows through our Residency & Fellowship program.
-We also offer a Pathology Medical Student Fellowship a one-year course of study for selected medical students.
+Our highly competitive clinical training programs serve 16 residents and four fellows through our Residency & Fellowship program.
+We also offer a Pathology Medical Student Fellowship, a one-year course of study for selected medical students.

 Community Medical School

 Watch a presentation (MP4) on The Science of Diagnosing Alzheimer's Disease with Dr. William Pendlebury.